Skip to main content

 branch$CI_COMMIT_REF_NAMEBranch to analyze

-gitlab_token$GITLAB_TOKENGitLab API token (requires read_api + read_repository scopes)
+gitlab_token$GITLAB_TOKENGitLab API token (requires read_api + read_repository scopes, or api scope if mr_comment or badge is enabled)

 threshold100Minimum compliance % to pass